dotnet/csharplang/proposals/checked-user-defined-operators.md

 *op_MultiplyChecked*, *op_DivisionChecked*, with *Checked* at the end.
 However, it looks like there is already a pattern established to end the names with the operator word.
 For example, there is a *op_UnsignedRightShift* operator rather than *op_RightShiftUnsigned* operator.

+### Require definition of corresponding `regular operator`

+The compiler could require that if a `checked operator` is defined, a corresponding `regular operator` is also defined.
+However, it feels like it should be fine to define only a checked flavor.

+### `Checked operators` are inapplicable in an `unchecked` context

+The compiler, when performing member lookup to find candidate user-defined operators within an `unchecked` context, could ignore `checked operators`.
+If metadata is encountered that only defines a `checked operator`, then a compilation error will occur.

+### More complicated operator lookup and overload resolution rules in a `checked` context

+The compiler, when performing member lookup to find candidate user-defined operators within a `checked` context will also consider applicable operators ending with `Checked`.
+That is, if the compiler was attempting to find applicable function members for the binary addition operator, it would look for both `op_Addition` and `op_AdditionChecked`.
+If the only applicable function member is a `checked operator`, it will be used.
+If both a `regular operator` and `checked operator` exist and are equally applicable the `checked operator` will be preferred.
+If both a `regular operator` and a `checked operator` exist but the `regular operator` is an exact match while the `checked operator` is not, the compiler will prefer the `regular operator`.

 ## Unresolved questions
 [unresolved]: #unresolved-questions